 Carter goes on to say the Republican party embraced Wallace’s politics of rage in a more subtle way.
 “Reagan didn’t need to make the race connection when he began one of his famous discourses on welfare queens using food stamps to buy porterhouse steaks.
 His audience was already primed to make that connection.”

 This all left me wondering what happens after November.
 If Trump loses, where does the anger go?
 Will Bernie’s supporters carry on the revolution?
 Or do Trump’s supporters fight back?
 Does Hillary say what she means and do what she says, or does she keep the status quo?
 You take Bernie and Trump supporters and add up the numbers and you have more people than those who voted for Hillary.
-The status quo isn’t going to quiet the no longer so silent majority.
+The status quo isn’t going to remain quiet.
+There no longer is a silent majority.

 I put the book down and hunted for another, searching the library shelves for something more uplifting.
 I found a biography of Walt Whitman.
 “A poet who hoped to save America.”